National High Magnetic Field Laboratory: Los Alamos National Laboratory Pulsed Field Facility

-Los Alamos National Laboratory in New Mexico hosts the Pulsed Field Facility, which provides researchers with experimental capabilities for a wide range of measurements in non-destructive pulsed fields to 101 Tesla (75 T currently and 101 T under repair).
+Los Alamos National Laboratory in New Mexico hosts the Pulsed Field Facility, which provides researchers with experimental capabilities for a wide range of measurements in non-destructive pulsed fields to 101 Tesla (75 T first and 101 T under repair).
 Pulsed field magnets create high magnetic fields, but only for fractions of a second.
 The laboratory is located at the center of Los Alamos.
 In 1999–2000, the facility was relocated into a new specially designed Experimental Hall to better accommodate user operations and support.
 The program is the first and only high pulsed field user facility in the United States.

 The facility provides a wide variety of experimental capabilities to 100 Tesla, using short and long pulse magnets.
 Power comes from a pulsed power infrastructure which includes a 1.43 gigawatt motor generator and five 64-megawatt power supplies.
 The 1200-ton motor generator sits on a 4800-short ton (4350 t) inertia block which rests on 60 springs to minimize earth tremors and is the centerpiece of the Pulsed Field Laboratory.

 The facility's magnets include a 60 Tesla long-pulse magnet (under repair) that is the most powerful controlled-pulse magnet in the world.